March 4, 2019

 An Interview with Bill Black – Part II

-Scortex met Bill Black, Former Group Quality Director of ABB and previously Airbus, to understand the Cost of Quality of that multinational and the wa
+Scortex met Bill Black, Former Group Quality Director of ABB and previously Airbus, to understand the Cost of Quality of that multinational.

 Where do you see technology providing most quality benefits to large multinationals such as ABB?

 “Many companies nowadays are using massive data assimilation and sophisticated data presentation techniques to provide senior management with unprecedented visibility of performance.
 The problem with this approach however is that the most senior management team in any company is unlikely to be able to effectively interpret these data and make sensible decisions on how to fix the underlying issues.

 A much more practical and implementable approach is apply these modern data analysis and decision support tools to tackle issues directly at the Line or Plant Manager level.
 The possibility exists now to provide him/her in real time, not only with the data to show that a problem exists (they usually know that already), but to suggest solutions, for example by referencing global company data to show where similar problems have existed, and how they were solved.
 At this point you are presenting the manager closest to the site of the issue with potential solutions, rather than simply improved visibility of a problem.”

 Is Industry 4.0 a game changer?